seamusrobertmurphy/seamusrobertmurphy/README.md

 #### Hi, I'm Seamus :wave:

-`I'm a registered forester interested in ecological modelling and big data workflows for improved enhanced forest inventories, carbon verification, and stand disturbance mapping.
-Repositories from past projects may also include natural resource mapping, consumer and value chain analysis.
+`I'm a registered forester interested in ecological modelling and big data workflows for enhanced forest inventories, carbon verification, and stand disturbance mapping.
+Repositories from past projects include natural resource mapping, consumer and value chain analysis.
 Hope you find what you're looking for.`

 ##### Languages & Platforms